-When the meeting is open to the public, every declaration of interest shall be recorded in the minutes of the Board meeting.
-When the meeting is not open to the public, every declaration of interest shall be recorded in the minutes of the next meeting of the Board that is open to the public.
+When the meeting is open to the public, every declaration of interest shall be recorded in the minutes of the Board or Committee meeting.
+When the meeting is not open to the public, every declaration of interest, but not the general nature of that interest, shall be recorded in the minutes of the next meeting of the Board that is open to the public.